kabartay/GNNetworkingChallenge/README.md

 If there is another aspect of the pipeline that you wish to change, but it is not covered by the method's attribute, you are encouraged to make any changes to the [train.py](train.py) you wish.

-## Format of the submission file:
+## Format of the submission file

 If you are not sure if the output of your solution fits correctly the format of the output CSV file, we detail below the format this file should have:

-- Each line should contain 3 values separated by “;”, representing the prediction for a single flow:
+* Each line should contain 3 values separated by “;”, representing the prediction for a single flow:
-    - The sample’s id value, represented as an integer.
+  * The sample’s id value, represented as an integer.
-    - A 3-value tuple to identify the flow within the sample, indicating the source, the destination, and the flow id.
+  * A 3-value tuple to identify the flow within the sample, indicating the source, the destination, and the flow id.
 This is represented by a string formed by three integers joined with underscore characters (e.g. “0_1_2”)
-    - The predicted delay, as a float value.
+  * The predicted delay, as a float value.
 Note: delay prediction MUST contain a maximum of 9 decimal digits.
 Further digits will be truncated.
-- **The predicted delays are expected to be unnormalized.** If your model produces normalized and/or transformed values, make sure to undo these changes before storing them in the submission. **The predicted delays should be measured in seconds.**
+* **The predicted delays are expected to be unnormalized.** If your model produces normalized and/or transformed values, make sure to undo these changes before storing them in the submission. **The predicted delays should be measured in seconds.**
-- **The order of the samples (i.e., the lines in the CSV document) is important.** To ensure they are correctly ordered, when you read the test dataset with the DataNet API we provide, ensure that the option “shuffle” has a value of “False”.
+* **The order of the samples (i.e., the lines in the CSV document) is important.** To ensure they are correctly ordered, when you read the test dataset with the DataNet API we provide, ensure that the option “shuffle” has a value of “False”.

 For example, a correctly format document would start as follows: